 Questions are an outstanding way to increase engagement on your social media channels and allow you to connect with your audience on a deeper level.

-Use those two resources to fill out the remainder of your calendar.
+Use those three resources to fill out the remainder of your calendar.

 Keep in mind that you want to vary the type of posts you share.

 Don’t ask questions five days in a row or post inspirational quotes for weeks on end.